 So, what needs to be done to address the problem?
 Naturally, the problem has been identified by everyone but what needs to be done about it is not so easy.
 Some solutions are simply not practical whilst others will take years to fully implement so are again not really viable solutions.
 The goal must surely be to seriously reduce or even stop the number of buses that are entering the city itself at peak periods and weekends.

 Whatever long-term solutions City Hall decides upon will require some serious investment.
 State-of-the-art infrastructure will be needed in order to address the problem.
 This is unlikely to be decided at City Hall level and will almost certainly need central government approval.

-Outside the tourist routes, great value rental for a 2 bedroom house
+Outside the tourist routes, great value for this 4 bedroom house for sale and rent

 Overseas investment and also assistance will also be beneficial to ensure that the city gets exactly the correct solution.
 It will be important that open and honest discussions take place and that all parties bringing their suggestions to the table including tour operators.

 Other countries and cities have managed to find solutions so it stands to reason that Pattaya can too.
 If we take Bangkok, for example, this is a city that has serious problems with congestion albeit not being caused by buses or huge influxes of tourist and they have solutions that have improved, if not removed the situation.
 In Bangkok, they have the Skytrain (BTS) and Underground Metro (MRT) which would take years to implement but something similar could be a long-term solution.